LiuzLab/tch-mentormatching/README.md

 ## Dataflow Diagrams

-### 1. Data Processing and Indexing
+### 1. Data Processing and Indexing (One-Time Setup)

-This initial, one-time pipeline processes the raw mentor CVs and builds a searchable vector index.
+This initial pipeline processes raw mentor CVs, summarizes them, and builds a searchable FAISS vector index.
+This only needs to be run once or when the mentor pool changes.

 ```mermaid
 flowchart LR